-“How’d you hear about us, Mr. Berkoff?” asks the sixtyish, silver-haired woman behind the desk.
+“How’d you hear about us, Mr. Bretoff?” asks the sixtyish, silver-haired woman at the table.

 “I…don’t remember exactly.
 I think it was…”

 “I…sure…I was just thinking about…something.”
 His tentative tone frames his dilating eyes.

 “How’d you hear about us?”

 “From my…this woman over at the café on…she said she had this old boyfriend whose brother was here and…” He stops and gawks off to the right where two males are painting the walls and returns with a mottled grin.

 “Good…we love to get referrals from satisfied customers.”

 “And I…think my ex might…be here…or was here when…” He gazes off to his left and lasers the movements of a woman racing down the hallway in her wheelchair, mumbling something to herself.

 “Well, she used to go by…but she changed that when she went to…guess that was another friend who went into the convent and then…”